Raivis80/First-Milestone-Project/TESTING.md

 #
 ### **Testing Home Page responsive design**

-For the responsive font size of "home Page" I have set "min & max" font size property in CSS, that is responsive to all other browser sizes viewport.
+For the responsive font size of "home Page" I have set "min & max" font size property in the CSS, that is responsive to all other browser sizes viewport.

 ![responsivedesign](assets/project-files/testing/responsive-test/home-testing.gif)
 #